 - ⅔ cup sweet and sour sauce

 - 2 tablespoons chopped fresh basil, plus extra

 - 1 teaspoon Chinese five-spice powder

 - In a large bowl, mix together sweet and sour sauce, coconut milk, garlic, peanut butter, basil and five-spice powder.
 Set aside.

-- If using wooden skewers soak in water to prevent burning.
+- If using wooden skewers soak in water for 15 minutes to prevent burning.
 Thread pork tenderloin strips on skewers accordion style, reserving remaining satay sauce.